DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     ![Create Roles](/images/Keycloak/create_roles.png)

-    Do the same for all others ODM J2EE existing roles like:
+    Do the same for the other ODM J2EE roles:
       * rtsConfigManagers
       * rtsInstallers
       * rtsUsers